 Of course, you should save money, and enjoy your money too.
 But investing back into your business is always a sound decision.
 Buy more bounce houses or party tents.
 Hire more employees.
 Add another box truck or trailer to your fleet.
 There’s always room for growth in your company, and you should invest a reasonably sized portion of your net revenues into that growth.

 14. Don’t Undervalue Internet Resources

-In this day and age, it almost boggles the mind that companies still exist with limited web presence.
+In this day and age, it boggles the mind that companies still exist with a limited web presence.
 Your party rental company should have a modern website and an established presence on a few social media platforms (Facebook, Twitter, and Instagram at the very least).

-15. When it Comes to Marketing/ Advertising, Spend the Money
+15. When it Comes to Marketing/Advertising, Spend the Money

 Newspapers, local magazines, and local radio are all great, cost-effective places to spend your advertising money.
 Social media marketing and Google AdWords tend to be slightly more expensive (depending on how big of a campaign you’re launching), but reap much better results.
 Television ads are generally worth it, too, especially if they connect with your target audience in a strong or worthwhile way.